Checkmk/ansible-collection-checkmk.general/roles/agent/README.md

     checkmk_agent_configure_firewall: 'true'

-Automatically configure the firewall to allow access to the Checkmk agent.
+Automatically configure the firewall (*currently only on RedHat derivatives*) to allow access to the Checkmk agent.

     checkmk_agent_configure_firewall_zone: 'public'

-When checkmk_agent_configure_firewall then configure firewall zone on RedHat systems.
+When checkmk_agent_configure_firewall is set to `true` then configure the firewall zone on RedHat derivatives.
 Defaults to 'public'.

     checkmk_agent_force_install: 'false'